Recent capabilities added to Tables

 Tulip Tables have been enabling users to create tables and push and pull data across multiple apps.
 We are excited to announce several new features related to Tulip Tables that make storing and importing data easier than ever and bring new capabilities to your apps that use tables.

-- Import spreadsheets into tables: Now you can easily add any data in a CSV file to your Tulip apps
+- Import spreadsheets into tables: add data easily in a CSV file to your Tulip apps

 - Embedded user tables in apps: Assign tasks to operators based on credentials in Tables

 With release 190 of Tulip, If you have a bill of materials (BOM), product specifications, order details, or other essential data, you can now upload it directly into a Tulip Table.
 This enables multiple apps to call upon the data at stations across your production process.